 Want to know more about stage managing?
 Contact us

-The prompt sits in the wings and reads the script as the actors perform it.
+The prompt sits offstage and reads the script as the actors perform it.
 If they forget a line, the prompt calls it out and helps the actors to remember where they are.
 It is a skilful job: you need to be involved in the rehearsal process so that you know the difference between a planned, dramatic pause and when the actors have dried up!

 Want to know more about prompting?
 Contact us